ketan-jamdar/AMBA-AHB-to-APB-Bridge-with-Clock-Domain-Crossing-CDC/README.md

-# Design and UVM-Based Verification of AMBA AHB-to-APB Bridge with Clock Domain Crossing (CDC)
+# AMBA AHB-to-APB Bridge with Clock Domain Crossing (CDC)

 A high-performance **AMBA AHB-to-APB Bridge** designed in **SystemVerilog** with support for **Clock Domain Crossing (CDC)** using an **Asynchronous FIFO**, and verified using a **Universal Verification Methodology (UVM)** based testbench.